Excel NETWORKDAYS.INTL Function

-weekend - [optional] Setting for which days of the week should be considered weekends.
+- weekend - [optional] Setting for which days of the week should be considered weekends.

-holidays - [optional] A reference to dates that should be considered non-work days.
+- holidays - [optional] A reference to dates that should be considered non-work days.

-NETWORKDAYS.INTL calculates work days between two dates.
-Work days exclude weekends (Saturday and Sunday by default) and can optionally exclude holidays.
-This function is more robust that the NETWORKDAYS function, because it allows you to control which days of the week are considered weekends.
+The NETWORKDAYS.INTL function returns the number of working days between two dates, taking into account holidays and weekends.
+This function is more robust than the NETWORKDAYS function because it allows you to control which days of the week are considered weekends.